Superalgos/Superalgos/README.md

 * **Backtesting:** testing over historic data;
 * **Paper-trading:** testing over a live data feed, without placing orders at the exchange (orders are simulated);
-* **Forward testing:** testing over a live data feed, placing actual orders at the exchange for a fraction of the defined *position size* (we will cover forward testing later on).
+* **Forward testing:** testing over a live data feed, placing actual orders at the exchange for a fraction of the defined *position size*.

+We will cover *forward testing* when we discuss live trading.
+For the time being, we will focus on the first two steps of the strategy testing process.

 As explained in the previous chapter, the trading engine is the bot that handles testing sessions, and is controlled by a task and it's corresponding task manager.
 In order to run a testing session, you will set up the session under a process of the trading engine.

 [ILLUSTRATION]

 For your convenience, all our templates in the ```Quick-Start-Examples``` folder come with at least one backtesting and one paper-trading session set up.
-All you need to do is customize the *parameters* to your liking and, if you wish, add or remove layers to the *layer manager*.
+All you need to do is customize the *parameters* to your liking and, if you wish, add or remove layers to the *layer manager*, both child elements of each testing session.

 ## Parameters